pierremgagnon/simple-secured-container/README.md

   - the reference to the official Nginx:latest image
   - a integration of the welcome page (confidential content) a the default home page

-As we did not make any change to the Nginx configuration, the server will listen on port 80 and use the default home page (./usr/share/nginx/html)
+As we did not make any change to the Nginx configuration, the server will listen on port 80 and use the default home page (./usr/share/nginx/html) that we replace with our confidential content.

 ## Proxy image